bradshawsguide/website/src/content/01-stations/254-culham/station.md

 - term: Money Order Office
   desc: at Abingdon.
 ----
+notes:
-text: Distance from station, 2 miles.
-A telegraph station.
+- Distance from station, 2 miles.
+- A telegraph station.